What are appreciated gifts for Cubans?

 - The owners of you casa particular is not a needy person.
 They have access to hard currency (via you) and can buy most of the stuff they need.
-The same goes to the barkeeper in you hotel and all other Cubans that come into direct contact with tourists.
+The same goes for the barkeeper in your hotel and all other Cubans that come into direct contact with tourists.
 They are the rich people in Cuba.

-- The average Cuban does not have access to hard currency and has totally different needs.
+- The average Cuban does not have access to hard currency and has different needs.

-- The second group, the ‘regular’ Cubans has totally different needs.
-You make them happy with clothes (not the very old ones with holes and stains, Cubans have their pride too!), sewing machine needles, fishing gear and all kinds of things people need for daily survival.
+- The second group, the ‘regular’ Cubans have entirely different needs.
+You make them happy with clothes (not the worn ones with holes and stains, Cubans have their pride too!), sewing machine needles, fishing gear and all kinds of things people need for daily survival.

 - Some websites advocate bringing things like soap and shampoo.
-It is a shame to load up your luggage with those products, they are for sale at the local stores.
-So if you want to give a bar of soap to somebody, just buy one! (and soap is cheaper in Cuba…)
+It is a shame to load up your luggage with those products as they are for sale at the local stores.
+So if you want to give a bar of soap to somebody, just buy one!
+(And soap is cheaper in Cuba.)

-- You should bring stuff that they can use and that is not for sale in Cuba.
+- You should bring stuff that they can use, and that is not for sale in Cuba.
 Bring a bundle of pens and walk into a school to donate them.
-This makes for a nice excursion and the teachers will gladly show you the school.
+This makes for an excellent excursion, and the teachers will gladly show you the school.
 Bring medicine and donate it to a local clinic.
 This too will make for a great excursion where you can see behind the scenes of Cuba’s famous health care system.